Mitushi-23/BAAT-CHEET/README.md

 - **Chat Page:**
   - Displays list of all friends with the last message.
   - Enables users to chat with friends via text, emojis, and images.
+  - Implements Socket.IO for seamless real-time messaging, eliminating the need for constant page refreshing.

 - **Request Received Page:**
   - Displays friend requests received by the user.